NoahBakayou/Java-Snake/README.md

 - **Libraries**: AWT for graphics and event handling, Swing for GUI components
 - **IDE**: Developed and tested in [Your IDE, e.g., Eclipse, IntelliJ IDEA]

-## How to Run
-Instructions on how to compile and run the game, including any required JDK version.

 ## Future Enhancements
 - Add difficulty levels (e.g., increasing speed).